 So, you have two days to spare in the Welsh capital?
 Here’s our insider’s guide to 48 hours in Cardiff.

-Day 1 in Cardiff
+Day 1 of Your Cardiff Itinerary

 Breakfast in Bills